ChristiaenLab/ATAC-seq/README.md

-# ATAC-seq in Ciona caridopharyngeal cells
+# ATAC-seq in Ciona cardiopharyngeal cells